Updated June 2, 2018 . AmFam Team

 Do you have any detached structures on your property?
 A swimming pool, gazebo, shed, detached garage — do you have anything like this on your property?
 These are considered detached structures, or other structures, and are not covered by your hazard insurance unless you specifically add other structures coverage to your home insurance policy.
 Keep reading to learn more about detached structures on homeowners insurance.

 Do you have the funds saved in case you need to replace your roof following hail damage?
 One of the most common causes of damage to roofs is hail.
 If your roof needs to be repaired or replaced after a hail storm, your home insurance will kick in to help cover the cost — but how much it’ll cover depends on what kind of coverage you have.

 If you only have actual cash value coverage for roof repair or replacement, you’ll receive an amount equivalent to what your roof is worth today, taking into consideration things such as its age, condition and type of roofing material — leaving you to potentially pay out of pocket to cover the rest.
 However, if you have replacement cost value coverage, you’ll be covered for the amount it would cost to replace your roof, and typically you won’t need to pay any money out of pocket to repair or replace your roof.
 Though, either coverage will require a deductible before insurance steps in.

 There’s a lot to understand about homeowners insurance and to really feel confident in your coverage, it’s important you know you have the right protection in place — that’s where an American Family agent can help.
 They’ll work with you to build a customized policy that matches your needs, so you gain peace of mind that you’re protecting what matters most.
-Connect with your agent today.
+Find a hazard insurance premium that works for you and connect with your agent (Opens in a new tab) today.